 Much like New York, Dubai is a city that never sleeps.

-Most tourist attractions stay open throughout Ramadan, including the Burj Khalifa, the Burj Al Arab, the Wild Wadi Waterpark, Aquaventure Waterpark and the Mall of the Emirates.
+Most tourist attractions stay open throughout Ramadan, including the Burj Khalifa, the Burj Al Arab, the Wild Wadi Waterpark, the Mall of the Emirates and the family favourite Aquaventure Waterpark.

-As for transport, travel services do run but often operate on an alternative timetable.
-For instance the monorail may start its service a little later or finish earlier.
+As for transport, travel services do run but often operate on an alternative timetable or with slightly different hours.
+For instance, the monorail may start its service a little later or finish earlier.

 If you’re still unsure about taking a holiday to Dubai during Ramadan, here are five reasons to do so: